Learning To Stand Up Is Holding Me Back

 From what you have told me, as a beginner, you have conquered several major hurdles that cause many psychological barriers, the main ones being floating and gliding.
 I presume you can perform these with your face submerged?
 If not, then this is the source of your problem.
 Holding your breath and submerging unaided (even in water of standing depth) conquers many psychological barriers.

 Much of what you need is explained in The Complete Beginners Guide To Swimming.
 Relaxing, floating and standing up - it is all in there.
-Click here for more information.
+Click here for an INSTANT PREVIEW.

 For now, I shall assume you are fine with holding your breath and floating and gliding face down.